 - 1. Ask the whole group what flirting is and what is harassment.
 How do they differ?
 How would you draw the line?
 Does everyone have the same line? - 2.
 Next give participants simple situations to take a look at.
 Everyone could either read them aloud and decide together or talk in small groups first. - 3.
 Then ask them to place the situation cards on the piece of flipchart paper in the space they think it fits between flirting and harassment.

-- Have you seen situations like this in everyday life?
-Who usually experiences harassment sexualised or otherwise? - What would you do in situations like that?
+• Have you seen situations like this in everyday life?
+Who usually experiences harassment - sexualised or otherwise?